 CHEM 105: N/Chemistry & Society Lab

-A terminal one-semeser laboratory designed to acquaint non-science students with how chemistry and science affect their lives.
+A terminal one-semester laboratory designed to acquaint non-science students with how chemistry and science affect their lives.
 Experiments are applied to problems of current interest, such as acid rain.
 Methods which chemists and other scientists use in their attempts to solve such problems are introduced.
-Not available for credit to science majors.
-Corequisite: CHEM 104.
-Offered when demand is sufficient

 CHEM 203: N/Principles of Chemistry I